ITISFoundation/osparc-lab/docs/getting-started.md

 cd frontend-react
 sudo make build
 sudo make run
 5. Open a browser and go to *localhost:6001* and enjoy!
+**Note:** To access the demo from the host os, find the internal **IP address** from the second network adapter by calling *ifconfig* in a terminal.
+Then from the host os browser just go to *%IPADDRESS%:6001*.